A classification of complex rank 3 vector bundles on complex projective 5-space: Introduction

 Rank $1$ bundles on all spaces $\CP^n$ are determined by their first Chern class \cite{AE,KS}.
 Rank $\geq n$ bundles on $\CP^n$ are also determined by their Chern classes.
 For $r$ strictly between $1$ and $n$, there is no uniform answer (although some patterns have been found when restricting to bundles with all Chern classes zero, see \cite{Hu}).

-In \cite{AR}, Atiyah and Rees answer Question~\ref{q1} for complex rank $2$ topological bundles on $\CP^3$ by producing a $\Z/2$-valued invariant $\alpha$, which can be viewed as a characteristic class in the generalized cohomology of a classifying space. \begin{thm}[{\cite[Theorem 2.8 and 3.3]{AR}}] Given $a_1,a_2\in \Z$ with $a_1a_2\equiv 0 \pmod 2$, the number of rank $2$ bundles on $\CP^3$ with $i$-th Chern class $a_i$ is: \begin{itemize} \item equal to $2$ if $a_1\equiv 0 \pmod 2$; and \item equal to $1$ otherwise. \end{itemize} In the first case, a rank $2$ vector bundle on $\CP^3$ is determined by $c_1,c_2,$ and $\alpha$. \end{thm} \begin{rmk} The condition $a_1a_2\equiv 0 \pmod 2$ is necessary and sufficient for two integers to be the Chern classes of a rank $2$ bundle on $\CP^3$.\end{rmk} Atiyah--Rees' works shows that the classification of rank $2$ bundles on $\CP^3$ is a $2$-primary problem.
-Since there are similarities between the $2$-primary homotopical structure of $BU(2)$ and the $3$-primary homotopical structure of $BU(3) $, one might hope for an analogy between the classification of rank $2$ bundles on $\CP^3$ and of rank $3$ bundles on $\CP^5$.
-Our goal is to realize this analogy and answer Question~\ref{q1} for rank $3$ bundles on $\CP^5$.
-We do this by defining a $\Z/3$-valued invariant $\rho$ of such bundles and proving the following: \begin{thm} Given $a_1,a_2,a_3 \in \mathbb Z$ satisfying the the Schwarzenberger condition $S_5$ (see Lemma~\ref{lem:explicit_S5}), the number of bundles of rank $3$ on $\CP^5$ with $i$-th Chern class equal to $a_i$ is: \begin{itemize} \item equal to 3 if $a_1\equiv 0 \pmod 3$ and $a_2\equiv 0 \pmod 3$; and \item equal to 1 otherwise. \end{itemize} In the first case, a rank $3$ bundle on $\CP^5$ is determined by $c_1,c_2,c_3$ and $\rho$. \end{thm} \begin{rmk} In Subsection~\ref{subsec:schwarzenberger}, we show that the Schwarzenberger condition $S_5$ is necessary and sufficient for three integers to be the Chern classes of a rank $3$ bundle on $\CP^5$.
-We also give $S_5$ explicitly in this section. \end{rmk}
+In \cite{AR}, Atiyah and Rees answer Question~\ref{q1} for complex rank $2$ topological bundles on $\CP^3$ by producing a $\Z/2$-valued invariant $\alpha$, which can be viewed as a characteristic class in the generalized cohomology of a classifying space. \begin{thm}[{\cite[Theorem 2.8 and 3.3]{AR}}] Given $a_1,a_2\in \Z$ with $a_1a_2\equiv 0 \pmod 2$, the number of isomorphism classes of rank $2$ bundles on $\CP^3$ with $i$-th Chern class $a_i$ is: \begin{itemize} \item equal to $2$ if $a_1\equiv 0 \pmod 2$; and \item equal to $1$ otherwise. \end{itemize} In the first case, a rank $2$ vector bundle on $\CP^3$ is determined by $c_1,c_2,$ and $\alpha$. \end{thm} \begin{rmk} The condition $a_1a_2\equiv 0 \pmod 2$ is necessary and sufficient for two integers to be the Chern classes of a rank $2$ bundle on $\CP^3$.\end{rmk}

+Rank $2$ bundles on $\CP^4$ are determined by their Chern classes \cite[Theorem 1]{Switzer2}, as are $3$ bundles on $\CP^4$.
+The latter was already known to experts but is a consequence of results in this paper (see Corollary~\ref{cor:rk3p4_final}).
+Rank $2$ bundles on $\CP^5$ are not determined by their Chern classes, and are enumerated by Switzer \cite[Theorem 4]{Switzer2}.
+Given that the number rank $2$ bundles on $\CP^5$ with fixed Chern classes is known, one might hope for an invariant that distinguishes non-isomorphic bundles with the same stable class.
+We provide some partial results about this in Subsection~\ref{subsec:rank_2}.

+We focus on rank $3$ bundles on $\CP^5$ because this case is structurally analogous to the case of rank $2$ bundles on $\CP^3$.
+Atiyah and Rees' work shows that the classification of rank $2$ bundles on $\CP^3$ is a $2$-primary problem.
+There are similarities between the $2$-primary homotopical structure of $BU{ }(2)$ and the $3$-primary homotopical structure of $BU{ }(3) $, which we show result in similarities between the classification of rank $2$ bundles on $\CP^3$ and of rank $3$ bundles on $\CP^5$.
+We will elaborate on this analogy in order to answer Question~\ref{q1} for rank $3$ bundles on $\CP^5$.

+We answer Question~\ref{q1} by defining a $\Z/3$-valued invariant $\rho$ of such bundles and proving the following: